 Danny meanwhile could only stare in shock.
 He couldn't believe the Time ghost was seriously in front of him; as well as pushing down the fear that crept into his chest.
 Slowly he got up, propping the chair back in place as he went.
 Nervously he smiled at Clockwork.

 'Four days to you is 'a while' then?'

-"Right…" Scratching the back of his neck Danny sat back down, finally noticed that everyone in the classroom was unmoving and quickly he looked down to see the Time medallion on his neck.
+"Right…" Scratching the back of his neck Danny sat back down, finally noticing that everyone in the classroom was unmoving.
+Quickly he looked down to see the time medallion hanging from his neck.
 "So, you've saved me from Maths.
 I would say thank you and all that but- wait, what's Tucker doing?"
 He had turned right around, only to come face to face with Tucker's pointing finger.

 "I believe he is about to poke you in the back."

 While the teen muttered about the payback his friend was about to get Clockwork shifted back and forth through his forms, toying with his staff.
 Time was short, and now that he was facing Phantom he was quickly having doubts about whether this was the best course of action.